ephys/Utilitas/README.md

 Craft it, place a mending book and your damaged item in it, add some XP and energy (or mana), and voilà!
 They are good as new.

+## Planned Features

+### Fluid Hopper

+A hopper, for fluids.
+It

+- Drains fluid blocks placed above it
+- Drains tanks placed above it (entities & blocks)
+- Fills tanks it points to (entities & blocks.
+Time to make a minecart tank!)

 ### Fluid Diffuser

 Applies the effects of fluids to nearby players.